biowpn/itertools/README.md

 ### `islice`

-Slice an iterable by starting offset, ending offset, and step.
+Slice an iterable by starting offset, stopping offset, and step.

 ```
 std::string str{"ABCDEFG"};